compscidr/ipfs_indexer/README.md

 - Tests! - **Conor working on**

 ## Build notes
+As of libp2p 0.44.0, it seems to require rust nightly: https://stackoverflow.com/questions/69848319/unable-to-specify-edition2021-in-order-to-use-unstable-packages-in-rust

 Did init as a "binary" - not sure if this makes sense, or if other people think we should split this into a library bit and an application bit.
 I suppose we can always change it later as it grows.